-1. Nature of Operations and Basis of Presentation
+1. Nature of Operations, Continuance of Business

-Discovery Energy Corp. (the "Company") was incorporated in Nevada on May 24, 2006 under the name "Santos Resource Corp."
-The Company is an Exploration Stage Company.
-The Company's principal business is the proposed exploration and development of the 584,651 gross acres (the "Prospect") in the State of South Australia covered by Petroleum Exploration License (PEL) 512.
+The principal business of Discovery Energy, Inc. (the "Company") is the proposed exploration and development of the 584,651 gross acres (the "Prospect") in the State of South Australia covered by Petroleum Exploration License (PEL) 512 (the "License").
 The Prospect involves a 100% working interest in the preceding acreage, which overlies portions of the Cooper and Eromanga basins.
 The Company has not presently determined whether the Prospect contains any crude oil and natural gas reserves that are economically recoverable.
 While the Company's present focus is on the Prospect, the Company may consider the acquisition of other attractive oil and gas properties under the right circumstances.
-On May 7, 2012, the Company changed its name to Discovery Energy Corp.

-In May 2012, the Company incorporated a wholly-owned Australian subsidiary, Discovery Energy SA Ltd. for purposes of acquiring the Prospect.
+In May 2012, the Company incorporated a wholly-owned Australian subsidiary, Discovery Energy SA Pty Ltd (f/k/a Discovery Energy Ltd) for purposes of acquiring the License.